EVHSRobotics/FRC-2018-Power-Up/README.md

 <br>
 Required libraries are in the lib folder.
 Make sure to put these in C:\Users\YOURUSER\wpilib\user\java\lib, and restart eclipse
 <br>
-Read the game manuel: <a href="https://firstfrc.blob.core.windows.net/frc2018/Manual/2018FRCGameSeasonManual.pdf" /a>
+<a href="https://firstfrc.blob.core.windows.net/frc2018/Manual/2018FRCGameSeasonManual.pdf"> Read the game manuel </a>
 </p>

 <h2>